Parenting tips: How to improve toddler behavior

 - Withholding privileges.
 If your child doesn't behave, respond by taking away something that your child values — such as a favorite toy — or something that's related to his or her misbehavior.
 Don't take away something your child needs, such as a meal.

-- Timeout.
-When your child acts out, get down to his or her level and briefly and calmly explain why the behavior is unacceptable.
-Encourage your child to try a more appropriate activity.
+- Timeouts.
+When your child acts out, get down to his or her level and calmly explain why the behavior is unacceptable.
+Encourage a more appropriate activity.
 If the poor behavior continues, guide your child to a designated timeout spot — ideally a quiet place with no distractions.
 Enforce the timeout until your child is calm and can listen to you.
 Afterward, reassure your child of your love and guide him or her to a positive activity.

 Whatever consequences you choose, be consistent.
 Make sure that every adult who cares for your child observes the same rules and discipline guidelines.
 This reduces your child's confusion and need to test you.

-Also, be careful to criticize your child's behavior — not your child.
+Also, criticize your child's behavior — not your child.
 Instead of saying, "You're a bad boy," try, "Don't run into the street."
 Never resort to punishments that emotionally or physically harm your child.
 Spanking, slapping and screaming at a child are never appropriate.

 Set a good example